simbricks/simbricks/doc/user/howto.rst

 Experiments are defined in a declarative fashion inside Python modules using classes.
-Basically, create a `.py` file and add a global variable ``experiments``, a list which contains multiple instances of the class :class:`simbricks.orchestration.experiments.Experiment`, each one describing a standalone experiment.
+Basically, create a `.py` file and add a global variable ``experiments``, a list which contains multiple instances of the class :class:`~simbricks.orchestration.experiments.Experiment`, each one describing a standalone experiment.
 This is very helpful if you wish to evaluate your work in different environments, for example, you may want to swap out some simulator or investigate multiple topologies with different scale.

 The class :class:`~simbricks.orchestration.experiments.Experiment` provides methods to add the simulators you wish to run.
-All available simulators can be found in the module :mod:`simbricks.orchestration.simulators`.
+All available simulators can be found in the module :mod-orchestration:`simulators.py`.
 Instantiating :class:`~simbricks.orchestration.simulators.HostSim` requires you to specify a :class:`~simbricks.orchestration.nodeconfig.NodeConfig`, which contains the configuration for your host, for example, its networking settings, how much system memory it should have, and most importantly, which applications to run by assigning an :class:`~simbricks.orchestration.nodeconfig.AppConfig`.
-You can find predefined classes for node and app configs in the module :mod:`simbricks.orchestration.nodeconfig`.
+You can find predefined classes for node and app configs in the module :mod-orchestration:`nodeconfig.py`.
 Feel free to add new ones or just create a new class locally in your experiment's module.
 For more details, see :ref:`sec-orchestration`.

 The last step to complete your virtual testbed is to specify which virtual components connect to each other.
 You do this by invoking the respective methods on the simulators you have instantiated.
-See the different simulator types' base classes in the module :mod:`~simbricks.orchestration.simulators` for more information.
+See the different simulator types' base classes in the module :mod-orchestration:`simulators.py` for more information.
 A simple and complete experiment module in which a client host pings a server can be found :ref:`below <simple_ping_experiment>`.

-If you plan to simulate a topology with multiple hosts, it may be helpful to take a look at the module :mod:`simbricks.orchestration.simulator_utils` in which we provide some helper functions to reduce the amount of code you have to write.
+If you plan to simulate a topology with multiple hosts, it may be helpful to take a look at the module :mod-orchestration:`simulator_utils.py` in which we provide some helper functions to reduce the amount of code you have to write.

 Finally, to run your experiment, invoke ``experiments/run.py`` and provide the path to your experiment module.
 In our docker containers, you can also just use